 * DISCLAIMER: These guidelines are based on a combination of vast professional experience, common sense, research, and extensive clinical practice.
 This is not to be considered a substitute for medical advice from a doctor.
 If you suspect an infection, seek medical attention.
 Be aware that many doctors have not received specific training regarding tattoos.

 THE CARE AND HEALING OF YOUR NEW TATTOO

-There is a wide variety of opinion about what is the best aftercare regimen for ensuring the best results for your new Tattoo.
+There are a wide variety of opinions about what the best aftercare regimen is for ensuring the best results for your new Tattoo.
 Considerations include the speed and cleanliness in healing your new tattoo, but also the method resulting in obtaining the best color.
 Your tattoo artist undoubtedly will have something very definite to say about aftercare, and it is probably a good idea to listen to him/her.
-Below is our personal advice based on combined experience of tattooing, getting tattooed, and from conversations with our many artist and enthusiast friends.
+Below is our personal advice based on the combined experience of tattooing, getting tattooed, and from conversations with our many artists and enthusiast friends.

 A tattoo normally takes 7 to 10 days to heal.
-There is no “idiot proof” instructions for the care and healing of a tattoo, but we think if you read — and FOLLOW — our suggestions below, that you’ll have an excellent chance of making sure that your new Tattoo will be the best that it can be!
+There are no “idiot-proof” instructions for the care and healing of a tattoo, but we think if you read — and FOLLOW — our suggestions below, that you’ll have an excellent chance of making sure that your new Tattoo will be the best that it can be!

 When your tattoo artist has finished applying your tattoo he or she will typically “wipe” the tattoo down with soap, then apply a thin coat of A&D ointment then bandage it.
 Depending on the size of the tattoo, this may be done with a simple gauze bandage or multiple bandages and medical tape.